Analytic Mutual Information in Bayesian Neural Networks: Conclusion

 \section{Conclusion}

 This paper presented analytic mutual information in Bayesian neural networks and their application in active learning.
 We derived the analytical formula of the mutual information as an epistemic uncertainty or the conditional entropy as an aleatoric uncertainty.
-Aligning with the recent success of BABA \cite{woo2021baba}, we expect that our analytical framework would enhance the understanding of BABA as well as the further applications of the Bayesian neural network to build a robust and reliable neural network model.
+Aligning with the recent success of BalEngAcq (BEA) \cite{woo2021baba}, we expect that our analytical framework would enhance the understanding of BalEngAcq as well as the further applications of the Bayesian neural network to build a robust and reliable neural network model.